 The Geography of Low Educational Attainment

 A note about the data source for county-level information.
-The American Community Survey (ACS) was developed by the Bureau of the Census to replace the long form of the decennial census.
-The ACS uses a rolling sample of U.S. housing units (250,000 monthly) to provide basic population characteristics annually for areas with populations of at least 65,000 people.
+The American Community Survey (ACS) was developed by the Census Bureau to replace the long form of the decennial census.
+The ACS uses a rolling sample of U.S. housing units (295,000 monthly) to provide basic population characteristics annually.
 ACS accumulates samples over 5-year intervals to produce estimates for areas with smaller populations; only the 5-year-average ACS provides coverage for all counties in the United States.